This tutorial is part of our QGIS tutorial series:

 - QGIS 3 Plugins - Set up Plugin Repository

-QGIS 3 Plugins - Qt Designer for Plugins
+- QGIS 3 Plugins - Background Tasks

 Qt Designer is an easy-to-use program to build UI's for Qt frameworks.
 Luckily, QGIS ships the program with its core on all operating systems and should be available as an executable on your computer.

 It's the easiest way to create and alter UI files for QGIS plugins.